brahseal/hackeybot/README.md

 **Whats to come:**

-    leafs module (dank leafs memes and live game stats commands) (I'll try to make it work for other teams too)
+    NHL module (dank leafs memes and live game stats commands) (I'll try to make it work for other teams too)
     suggestions/bug reporting page